MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-Team.md

 Creates a new team with user specified settings, and returns a Group object with a GroupID property.

 > [!WARNING]
 >From version 2.5.0, the return type of this cmdlet has been modified to a resource location for the operation.
-This resource can be polled for getting the status of the operation using the Get-Operation cmdlet.
+This resource can be polled to get the status of the operation using the Get-Operation cmdlet.
+See Example 4 for reference.

 ## EXAMPLES